Course overview

 You will learn

-• Market research and marketing methods to boost event success
+- Market research and marketing methods in event planning

 Successful completion of this course will enable you to gain employment in the event planning industry.
 You can also progress onto one of our Level 3 creative event management courses.